The Pop-Up Journal Initiative

 Who owns what?

 Authors retain copyright to individual papers.
-Curator outputs (issues, datasets, code) should use CC‑BY 4.0 or similarly permissive licences; if you plan to deviate from this guidance, you should explain why in your bid.
+Curator outputs (issues, datasets, code) should use CC‑BY 4.0 or similarly permissive licences.

 Are there data & code expectations?